Go Back

 Notes

-• If using frozen blueberries cook them over the stovetop as suggested in the recipe.
-If using fresh blueberries, you can add them to the blender.
+• Cook Frozen Blueberries: If using frozen blueberries, I always cook them over the stovetop first to soften them and help get that jammy quality.
+For fresh blueberries, you can add them directly to the blender.

-• If your blender gets stuck add a bit of water to help get the blades moving.
+• Stuck Blender: When (or if) my blender gets stuck, I just add a bit of water to help get the blades moving.

-• Give the puree a good stir before serving.
-Especially if you are defrosting from frozen.
-That way all the ingredients combine and get evenly distributed.
+• Stir Before Serving: Give your baby blueberry puree a good stir before serving, especially if defrosting from frozen.
+This ensures all ingredients are evenly distributed.

-• If defrosting this puree will have the best result if you thaw it overnight in an airtight container rather than warming in the microwave.
+• Defrost Properly: For the best results, I thaw the puree overnight in an airtight container rather than warming it in the microwave.

-• When serving new foods to your baby, it's always important to introduce only one new food at a time, and wait two days before introducing any other new foods to check for an allergic reaction.
+• Watch For Allergies: When introducing new foods to your baby, only introduce one new food at a time and wait two days before introducing any other new foods to monitor for any allergic reaction.

 Nutrition